 The new standard promises to bring broadband download speeds over mobile networks and to provide 10x faster internet services than 4G.

 However, the use of new generation network is much wider.
-5G will provide impetus for the further development of the Internet of Things, self-driving cars, virtual and augmented reality, robotic surgery, drone delivery and more.
+5G will provide the impetus for the further development of the Internet of Things, self-driving cars, virtual and augmented reality, robotic surgery, drone delivery and more.

 |Read also: IoT Protocols and Connectivity Options Overview|